AlxcNL/Data-Technologies-public/Workshops/Workshop 1 - Basic SQL/5 - Advancing.md

 - `VARIANCE()` - Find the variance on a numeric column
 - `STDDEV()` - Find the standard deviation on a numeric column

-> See 'Resources' for a explanation of linear interpolation.
+> See 'Resources' for a explanation of linear interpolation, variance & standard deviation.

 ## Filtering data